You’re about to find out how Squarespace compares to Shopify in a battle between two excellent ecommerce platforms.

 Shopify is our top rated ecommerce builder.
 It has the most comprehensive set of features and apps, letting you sell across different platforms.
 But is it easy to use?
 The short answer is yes.

 In our user testing, people found Shopify’s simple language, ‘undo’ button, and keyboard shortcuts made it really easy to build an online store.
-In fact, no one scored it less than 4 out of 5 for ‘ease of use’.

 Someone even said about Shopify: